GSA/CFO.gov/_members/kuyumjian-kent.md

 Mr. Kuyumjian earned a Master of Arts (M.A.) degree and a Bachelor of Arts degree (B.A.) from the University of Connecticut in 1983 with a major in economics.

-Mr. Kuyumjian is responsible for USAID worldwide financial operations from his Washington, DC office.
-He is currently the executive sponsor for the USAID worldwide core accounting system, Phoenix and is responsible for other financial innovations.
+Mr. Kuyumjian is responsible for <abbr title="U.S. Agency for International Development">USAID</abbr> worldwide financial operations from his Washington, DC office.
+He is currently the executive sponsor for the <abbr title="U.S. Agency for International Development">USAID</abbr> worldwide core accounting system, Phoenix and is responsible for other financial innovations.